AutoDQM/AutoDQM/README.rst

     docker-compose build
     docker stack deploy --compose-file=./docker-compose.yml autodqm

 To view AutoDQM, first your browser proxy will need to be set to listen to a port.
-Insturctions to do this can be found here.
+Insturctions to do this can be found `here <https://github.com/chosila/AutoDQM-1/wiki/Set-up-manual-proxy-on-firefox>`_.

-After setting the proxy on Firefox, to forward your lxplus connection, you can do:
+After setting the proxy on Firefox, forward your lxplus connection:

 .. code:: sh

-    ssh <cmsusr>.cern.ch -ND <port number>
+    ssh <cmsusr>.cern.ch -ND 1080

+Note: 1080 is chosen to match the proxy setting in Firefox.
+Any port number will work so long as you match this forwarded port number to the port number in Firefox network settings.

 You can now view AutoDQM at ``<VM name>.cern.ch:8083/dqm/autodqm/``.
-If you would like to make your instance of AutoDQM public, oopen port 80 to http traffic on your firewall.
+If you would like to make your instance of AutoDQM public, open port 8083 to http traffic on your firewall.
 For example, on CC7:

 .. code:: sh